Hixon rail crash

 On 6 January 1968, a low-loader transporter carrying a 120-ton electrical transformer was struck by a British Rail express train on a recently installed automatic level crossing at Hixon, Staffordshire, England.

-The collision resulted in eleven deaths and 45 people injured, and led to improvements in signage around automatic level crossings.
+The collision resulted in 11 deaths and 45 people injured, and led to improvements in signage around automatic level crossings.

 Background

-In the 1950s, British Railways found that the cost of manning some 2,400 level crossings had risen past £1 million per annum, with some locations seeing a tenfold increase.
-In the postwar labour market it was often difficult to recruit crossing keepers, the job itself being a responsible but rather dull occupation.
+In the 1950s, British Railways found that the cost of manning 2,400 level crossings had risen past £1 million per annum, with some locations seeing a tenfold increase.
+In the post-war labour market it was often difficult to recruit crossing keepers, the job itself being a responsible but rather dull occupation.
 In addition, manually operated crossings often caused long delays to road traffic because of the need to close the gates and clear the distant signal before the approaching train reached it.

 In October 1956, senior members of Her Majesty's Railway Inspectorate (HMRI) embarked on a fact-finding trip to the Netherlands, Belgium and France, to investigate the practice of automating level crossings.
 Their subsequent report recommended the introduction of automatically operated crossings with half-barriers, known as AHBs.
-This was projected to give considerable cost savings through the withdrawal of crossing keepers and would also speed up the flow of road traffic; the crossing being closed for less than a minute as opposed to 3 or 4 minutes at manned crossings.
+This was projected to give considerable cost savings through the withdrawal of crossing keepers and would also speed up the flow of road traffic; the crossing being closed for less than a minute as opposed to 3 or 4 minutes at staffed crossings.

 Safety requirements were drawn up in 1957, but it was not until 1961 that the first automatic crossing in Britain was installed at Spath, near Uttoxeter.
 The crossing was designed to give a minimum of 24 seconds warning for the fastest train on that line.